pagliares/jdbc-hands-on/README.md

         <version>8.0.30</version>
     </dependency>

-To configure the JDBC Driver for MySQL (Connector/J) on Gradel, include the following lines on dependencies section of the build.gradle (Source: https://mvnrepository.com/artifact/mysql/mysql-connector-java):
+To configure the JDBC Driver for MySQL (Connector/J) on Gradle, include the following lines on dependencies section of the build.gradle (Source: https://mvnrepository.com/artifact/mysql/mysql-connector-java):

 implementation group: 'mysql', name: 'mysql-connector-java', version: '8.0.30'